 Cancerous tumours of the bone

-A cancerous tumour of the bone can grow into and destroy nearby tissue.
+A cancerous tumour of the bone can grow into nearby tissue and destroy it.
 It can also spread (metastasize) to other parts of the body.
 Cancerous tumours are also called malignant tumours.

-Cancer that starts in the bone (primary bone cancer) is rare.
-It is more common in children and young adults than in older adults.
+Cancer that starts in the bone (called primary bone cancer) is rare.
+It is more common in children and young adults than in older adults (people over 40 years old).
 Cancer that spreads to the bone from other parts of the body (called bone metastases) is much more common in older adults.

 Chondrosarcoma